UtilitechAS/amsreader-firmware/README.md

 >!!!
 NOTE !!!
 >I am currently editing this fork to focus on the 'HAN_ESP_TSS721' board which is complete, but needs some work with the software.
->I'm organizing the files differently to separate simulators and HAN documentation, so it's easier to get the files you need for >creating one yourself, without worrying about the development documentation.
+>I'm organizing the files differently to separate simulators and HAN documentation, deleting theme-related files which aren't necessary >for functionality etc. so it's easier to get the files you need for creating one yourself, without worrying about the development >documentation.
+>
 >There will be tutorial for ordering, assembly and for uploding software, which would make this project more approachable for everyone >interested.
 >Later on the PCB might be redesigned to use less SMD parts to be more soldering friendly.